 From the grounds and gardens outside to the lobby and other common spaces inside, your residents care about how your property looks.
-If you receive complaints regarding cleanliness or curb appeal at your property, turn to technology.
+If you receive complaints regarding cleanliness, design, or curb appeal at your property, turn to technology.

 Technology can help you track cleaning and maintenance schedules while streamlining these services to save you time and money.
 Investing in the right technology means you can maintain the building with minimal effort.

 Here are some powerful technology solutions to common complaints regarding upkeep:

 - Poor pet waste removal: If residents complain about neighbors who don’t pick up after their pets, try PooPrints, the dog waste DNA solution.
 PooPrints allows you to identify which owners aren’t picking up after their pets so you can hold them accountable.

 - Dirty doormats or carpets: Want to keep your doormats and carpets clean without overspending on services?
 One creative solution is to use your door entry system’s data to determine when the carpets need cleaning.
 If your entry system logs every entry event, you can schedule carpet cleaning whenever a certain number of people have entered the building.